vesuxyz/docs/blog/2026-01-22-Re7-pool-upgrade/index.md

 ## Re7 USDC pool deprecation

-The **Re7 USDC** pool is being deprecated.
+The Re7 USDC pool is being deprecated, with markets migrating to the relevant V2 pools.

-Markets from this pool are migrated as follows:
-- ETH and wstETH → Re7 ETH
-- STRK → Re7 STRK
-- USDC.e → native USDC in Re7 USDC Core
-- WBTC → Re7 USDC Core

-BTCFi rewards for WBTC continue in the Re7 USDC Core pool.
+BTCFi rewards for WBTC and USDC continue in the Re7 USDC Core pool.

 ## V2 going forward